Mikaela/mikaela.github.io/n/essentialsoftware.md

 - `sudo systemctl enable --now fstrim.timer`
 - check that `/etc/fstab` has `noatime` so every file access isn't written to the disk.
 BTRFS filesystems should also have `ssd` flag.
+  - NEVER ENABLE `atime`, `relatime` or `norelatime` under the threat of suffering especially on BTRFS.
+I have been doing fine without it for years, it will not help any issue, unless you want read operations to cause writes and eat space...